Callum-Todd/dj_rename.py/README.md

 rename.py is a python script created to semi-automate the process of batch renaming my music collection.

-Information about the single or EP is obtained from [Discogs.](https://discogs.com)
+Information about the single or EP is obtained from [Discogs.](https://discogs.com) using BeautifulSoup 4.

 ![Alt Text](https://image.ibb.co/bs7SVK/Peek_2018_09_04_11_16.gif)